Shimolyuk/python_adventure/README.md

-# Help Mark Zuckerberg to come up with a idea of his media project
+# Help Mark Zuckerberg to come up with a idea for his new media project